-The total funding allocation provided to each Municipal entity will be used to provide planning vendor services, additional staffing capacity, and equipment and supplies.
+The total funding allocation provided to each Municipal entity will be used to provide for planning services based on the sub-recipient's procurement option, additional staffing capacity, and equipment and supplies.
 Applicants must follow the requirements outlined in the Program Guidelines as it relates to Procurement, MBE/WBE and Section 3, as outlined in the M/WBE and Section 3 section of this document.